 Within the next year, I gained 30 more pounds.
 I was sitting at a desk working all day instead of walking around campus and had access to free soda, which became an increasing health risk the longer I worked there.
 Because I was so tired from work and online classes, I ruined my budget and my health by eating out several times a week instead of making dinner at home.
 I ate whatever I wanted, whenever I wanted, and however much I wanted regardless of whether or not I was really hungry.

-So I sat down and thought about what I needed to change.
-First, I decided I needed to start working out regularly again.
+Choose How You’re Going to Be Active– First, I decided I needed to start working out regularly again.
 It was not enough for me to get 5,000 steps or less throughout the day and run once or twice a week.
 For me, that meant going to the gym.
 I have been to the gym every weekday and some Saturdays since resolving to go back.

 Consistency is important because as soon as I give myself an out for a day, it quickly turns into an out for a week and then a month and so on.
 It’s not easy.
 There are days where I have to drag myself out of bed and get to the gym a few minutes later than I had planned on.
 But I still get there and get my workout in to start the day.